 This door uses 4×4 ball bearing hinges and a 4″ wheel on the outer edge to support the weight of the door when it swings.
 The floor is feathered down as the door opens so the shoe doesn’t catch.
 When closed, the fit is tight, and you can not see a gap.

 Here’s a nice tutorial on how to make a pocket watch into a secret stash safe.
 It includes a variety of pics on the different steps in the process.
 Likely, your watch will be different, and the steps will vary slightly, but the overall outlook is good.

 Here’s a homemade secret bookcase closet door build directly in the old closet’s frame.
 It looks to be made out of pine with a simple screw and glue method.
 The hinges are visible in this swing-out style door, so it’s not a true secret, but still interesting and easy to replicate.

 This is the entrance to the vault room at the Bedford in Chicago, IL.
 The restaurant is built in an old bank building in incorporates the bank features into the interior.
 The name pays homage to Bedford, IN where the building’s outer limestone originated.

+Here is a list of 13 different tutorials on how you can build your very own diversion case safe.
 How to Make a Secret Stash Can Safe This tutorial gives you basic details on how to create your own stash can diversion safe from a soda can.
-It has pictures of them cutting the top off the can, then placing a glass jar inside to hide money and valuables.
-They make it look like […]
+It has pictures of them cutting the top […]

 The WD-40 Stash Can Safe is made from a real product can.
 These are great for closets, cabinets, under the sink, garages, sheds, and workshops.
 You can have one in your toolbox or with similar items in your car and not look out of place as well.
 WD-40 is a common item with a lot […]